MicrosoftDocs/defender-docs/defender-xdr/unlink-alert-from-incident.md

 ---
-title: Unlink alerts from incidents in the Microsoft Defender portal
+title: Move alerts from one incident to another in the Microsoft Defender portal
-description: Learn how to unlink an alert from an incident in the Microsoft Defender portal, to correct false and/or missed correlations, so you can investigate incidents more accurately. ms.service: defender-xdr ms.author: yelevin
+description: Learn how to detach an alert from an incident in the Microsoft Defender portal, to correct false and/or missed correlations, and attach the alert to another (new or existing) incident, so you can investigate and remediate security threats more effectively. ms.service: defender-xdr ms.author: yelevin
 author: yelevin